alexdevero/alex-devero-blog/__drafts__/draft--desctructuring-in-javascript.md

 // Create an array
 const myArray = [1, 2, 3, 4, 5]

-// Use destructuring to assign first three values from "myArray"
+// Use destructuring to assign first three values from "myArray" to new variables
 // The "itemOne", "itemTwo", "itemThree" will create
 // three new variables "itemOne", "itemTwo", "itemThree" const [ itemOne, itemTwo, itemThree ] = myArray